ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 This document describes a technique for improving call setup time by piggybacking the first round of DTLS messages on the signaling messages.
-This reduces latency by a full round trip for both DTLS 1.2 and DTLS 1.3 handshakes, and for DTLS 1.3 <xref target="I-D.ietf-tls-tls13}} allows the answerer to start sending media immediately upon receiving the offer, or, if ICE is used, upon ICE completion.
+This reduces latency by a full round trip for both DTLS 1.2 and DTLS 1.3 handshakes, and for DTLS 1.3 {{!I-D.ietf-tls-tls13}}
+allows the answerer to start sending media immediately upon receiving the offer, or, if ICE is used, upon ICE completion.